Gobidev/pfetch-rs/README.md

 The by far slowest part of the `pfetch` execution time is counting the installed packages.
-For most package managers this is still very fast, but there are some (currently `nix` and `zypper`) that take ~500ms to report installed packages, which takes away all performance benefits of the Rust version.
-If you have one or more of these installed, you can skip counting them by setting the `PF_FAST_PKG_COUNT` environment variable.
+For most package managers this is still very fast, but there are some (currently `nix` (and `zypper`, if `rpm-devel` is not installed)) that take ~500ms to report installed packages, which takes away all performance benefits of the Rust version.
+If you have one or more of these installed, you can skip counting them by setting the `PF_FAST_PKG_COUNT` environment variable to any value.

 ## Configuration